 Active people usually get involved in different types of freelance work.

-It can be any paid job, projects or other activity.
-In fact, these job seekers have some privilege over others, who tend to laze during unemployment gaps.
+It can be any paid job, project, or other activity.
+These job seekers have some privilege over others, who tend to laze during unemployment gaps.

-Nevertheless, the role of the freelance jobs is ambivalent due to an uncertain attitude of different employers.
-Side activities can be considered as a professional development or as employment gaps.
+Nevertheless, the role of freelance jobs is ambivalent due to the uncertain attitude of different employers.
+Side activities can be considered as professional development or as employment gaps.

 How to relate this experience to my professional field? or

 Is this experience handy for the company I’m applying to?

 In other words, your freelance experience should be relevant – only this way it can help you.

 If you decided to list your freelance work on a resume, checking out the following tips is crucial.
 It is ok not to have any idea about how to produce a quality and outstanding resume today.